Heiner1/AAPS-Wiki-en/Accu-Chek-Combo-Pump.md

     - Set TBR _Maximum Adjustment_ to 500%
     - Disable _Signal End of Temporary Basal Rate_
     - Set TBR duration step-size to 15 min
-  - Recommended (some marked blue in screenshots)
+  - Recommended (marked blue in screenshots)
     - Set low cartridge alarm to your liking
     - Configure a max bolus suited for your therapy to protect against bugs in the software
     - Similarly, configure maximum TBR duration as a safeguard.
 Allow at least 3 hours, since